RyanWangGit/forexrate/README.md

 ### **Introduction**
-This project is a code experiment
+This project is a coding experiment.

 ![avatar](./CalibreFT-Code-Experiment.jpg)